SciML/Surrogates.jl/docs/src/gramacylee.md

 ## Gramacy & Lee Function

-Gramacy & Lee Function is a continues function.
+Gramacy & Lee Function is a continuous function.
 It is not convex.
 The function is defined on 1-dimensional space.
 It is an unimodal.
 The function can be defined on any input domain but it is usually evaluated on
 ``x \in [-0.5, 2.5]``.

 The Gramacy & Lee is as follows: